Meet the Team

 Esther Yarnold

-As a fan of Mary’s work, I am excited to be able to donate some of my time to work on this project; I will be helping out with design and marketing work, as well as consulting on the learning legacy that the project wishes to establish after the statue is in situ.
+I'm a huge fan of Mary’s work and I am excited to be able to donate some of my time to work on this project; I will be helping out with design and marketing work, as well as consulting on the learning legacy that the project wishes to establish.
 A huge thank you to Evie Swire for inspiring and instigating such a wonderful project.

-As well as working as a lecturer and academic I also undertake freelance design work, and currently live in a small village in North Dorset with my rescue dog @studiofold
+As well as working as a lecturer and academic, I also undertake freelance design work and currently live in a small village in North Dorset with my rescue dog.

 Brandon Lennon